kai0722/iac-typst-template/template/main.typ

 Accordingly, we focus on a control approach that reduces wavefront aberrations of several tens of wavelengths—introduced during ground‑based observation—to within two or three wavelengths.
 Specifically, we determine the relative position and attitude with respect to the mirror satellites by optimizing ground‑captured images, thereby achieving the required control precision and enabling truly high spatial resolution.

-== Structure <sec:Structure>
+== Structure of this paper <sec:Structure>
 In @chap:PriorResearch, we review prior studies and clarify open issues.
 In @chap:Method, we propose an in‑operation control law that uses features extracted from observed images to control the relative position and attitude of the optical system with respect to the mirror satellites to within observation‑wavelength precision.
 In @chap:Simulation, we validate the proposed control law through simulation.
 Finally, in @chap:Experiment, we verify the control law with an optical testbed that captures environmental disturbances difficult to reproduce in simulation.

 = Prior Research and Positioning of This Study <chap:PriorResearch>
 As prior work, we consider formation and maintenance control laws for FFSAT based on the PSF.
-A related study by Suzumoto et al. proposed a PSF‑optimization method (@Suzumoto2023D) in which initial formation and maintenance control are realized by optimizing the PSF obtained when imaging a star (a point source).
-Figure @fig:psf-sample shows PSFs before and after control, computed by the authors with reference to @Suzumoto2023D.
+A related study by Suzumoto et al. from our research group proposed a PSF‑optimization method in which initial formation and maintenance control are realized by optimizing the PSF obtained when imaging a star (a point source).
+Figure @fig:psf-sample shows PSFs before and after control, computed by the authors.
 This method is based on a “result‑consistency” concept: an optimal PSF implies an optimal relative position and attitude of the optical system with respect to the imaging satellite.
 As noted in @Suzumoto2023D, this approach is necessary because no miniaturized, wavelength‑scale absolute distance sensor suitable for small satellites currently exists; consequently, the optimal relative state must be inferred from observed images.
 That prior research demonstrated that, for point‑source observations, formation and maintenance control with wavelength‑scale precision can be achieved by optimizing the PSF.

 #figure(
   image("./img/sim/psf_image.png"),
-  caption: [PSF optimization before (left) and after (right) control @Suzumoto2023D], ) <fig:psf-sample>
+  caption: [PSF optimization before (left) and after (right) control], ) <fig:psf-sample>

 The open problem is summarized as follows.
 Prior research shows that wavelength‑scale formation control is achievable using images of point sources; however, in ground‑based observations the target is an extended source (the Earth’s surface).
 Although one can establish an ideal optical configuration in orbit by observing stars, the key question is whether, after redirecting the line of sight from a star to the Earth while preserving the wavelength‑scale relative state, we can re‑tune the relative position and attitude to the same precision by optimizing the captured extended‑source images.
 As with PSF optimization, an absolute distance sensor with the required precision is not available, so a result‑consistent, image‑based control approach is essential.

 = Method <chap:Method>
 == Overview <sec:Overview>
-We propose a line‑of‑sight control method for a synthetic‑aperture telescope based on **Extended‑Source Image (ESI) optimization**.
-ESI optimization enables in‑operation formation maintenance with observation‑wavelength precision by optimizing images of extended sources captured by the synthetic‑aperture telescope, without high‑precision absolute distance sensors.
+We propose a line‑of‑sight control method for a synthetic aperture telescope based on **Extended‑Source Image (ESI) optimization**.
+ESI optimization enables in‑operation formation maintenance with observation‑wavelength precision by optimizing images of extended sources captured by the synthetic aperture telescope, without high‑precision absolute distance sensors.

 The coordinate systems used in ESI optimization are shown in @fig:optical-coordinate.
 $bold(u) = (u,v)$ denotes image‑sensor coordinates, and $bold(x) = (x,y)$ denotes aperture coordinates.